Gems of the Seine & Unforgettable Douro with Lisbon

 Régua

 Take things slowly today as you enjoy a relaxed cruise through the spectacular Vinhateiro wine growing region.
+You may wish to absorb the view from the Vitality Pool or book a massage in the wellness area.
 Terraced vineyards line the sides of the Douro Valley, dotted with traditional red-roofed farmhouses and tiny villages.
-Vinhateiro was the first demarcated wine region in the world, established in 1756, and the whole area is World Heritage listed.
+Vinhateiro was the first demarcated wine region in the world, established in 1756, and this stretch of river is World Heritage listed for its historic significance and importance in wine cultivation.
 Arrive in Vega de Terrón this evening.

 Vega de Terrón